-The Bonds are being purchased for reoffering by Lehman Brothers Inc. In connection with their purchase of the Bonds, Lehman Brothers Inc. will be paid a fee equal to \$157,516.22.
-The Underwriter may offer and sell the Bonds to certain dealers (including dealers depositing Bonds into investment trusts, certain of which may be sponsored or managed by the Underwriter) and others at a price lower than the public offering price stated on the cover page hereof.
-The purchase contract provides that the Underwriter will purchase all the Bonds if any are purchased, and requires the Institute to deliver to the Underwriter and the Authority on the date the Bonds are sold its letter of representation constituting the agreement of the Institute, in accordance with its terms, to indemnify the Underwriter and the Authority and certain other parties against losses, claims, damages, and liabilities arising out of any incorrect statements or information, including the omission of material facts, contained in this Official Statement pertaining to the Institute and other specified matters.
-The public offering price set forth on the cover page of this Official Statement may be changed after the initial offering by the Underwriter.
+The Bonds are being purchased for reoffering by Lehman Brothers Inc., as representative of the Underwriters.
+The Underwriters have agreed to purchase the Bonds at an aggregate discount of \$931,000.00 from the public offering price set forth on the cover page hereof and will be reimbursed for certain expenses.
+The Underwriters may offer and sell the Bonds to certain dealers (including dealers depositing Bonds into investment trusts, certain of which may be sponsored or managed by the Underwriters) and others at a price lower than the public offering price stated on the cover page hereof.
+The purchase contract provides that the Underwriters will purchase all the Bonds if any are purchased, and requires the Institute to deliver to the Underwriters and the Authority on the date the Bonds are sold its letter of representation constituting the agreement of the Institute, in accordance with its terms, to indemnify the Underwriters and the Authority and certain other parties against losses, claims, damages, and liabilities arising out of any incorrect statements or information, including the omission of material facts, contained in this Official Statement pertaining to the Institute and other specified matters.
+The public offering price set forth on the cover page of this Official Statement may be changed after the initial offering by the Underwriters.